wmde/wikibase-release-pipeline/installer/docs/README.md

 ## Versioning and releases

 For now, the installer is versioned as part of Wikibase Suite.
-Changes to installer behavior, setup tooling, or future `wbs` maintenance commands should be released through a Wikibase Suite patch or minor release, even when the deploy configuration or image versions do not otherwise change.
+Changes to installer behavior, setup tooling, or future `wbs` maintenance commands should be released through a Wikibase Suite patch or minor release, even when the WBS configuration or image versions do not otherwise change.

 This intentionally couples tooling updates to Wikibase Suite releases until there is a separately distributed `wbs` operations tool.
 Avoid maintaining release branches solely for installer updates unless the project defines a support policy for those branches.